Canfield High School renames basketball court to honor dedicated former coach

-CANFIELD, Ohio (WKBN) – It’s been 10 years since John Cullen coached boys basketball in Canfield.
-Since then, he’s worked for the YSU women’s team and is now head coach of the South Range boys.
+CANFIELD, Ohio (WKBN) – It has been 10 years since John Cullen coached boys basketball in Canfield.
+Since then, he’s worked for the Youngstown State University women’s team and is now head coach of the South Range boys.

 Cullen was not supposed to know what was happening, and as he walked across the basketball floor at Canfield High School, he seemed genuinely surprised.